mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

      - String
      - Configuration items, with the format "key: value", multiple configuration items separated by commas, for example, "export MS_ALLOC_CONF=enable_vmm:true,memory_tracker:true".

-       enable_vmm: Whether to enable virtual memory, only effective in O0 or O1 mode, with a default value of true.
+       enable_vmm: Whether to enable virtual memory, with a default value of true.

-       vmm_align_size: Set the virtual memory alignment size in MB, only effective in O0 or O1 mode, with a default value of 2.
+       vmm_align_size: Set the virtual memory alignment size in MB, with a default value of 2.

        memory_tracker: Whether to enable memory tracker, with a default value of false.